josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🧿_uk_slow_burn_constitutional_crisis.md

 ## Knowledge Gap and Representation Deficit

 We are in a constitutional crisis — not because individuals have failed,
-but because the system itself has evolved into something brittle.
+but because the system itself has evolved into something cold and brittle.

-Most of the actors inside Parliament are behaving exactly as you would expect.
+Most of the actors inside Parliament are behaving exactly as one would expect.
 The Commons and the Lords are each playing their historic roles.
 The problem is that the world has changed, and the machinery of scrutiny
 has not kept pace.

+We are click-clacking on old parts, and time is running out to get us in order and up to speed.

 ### Different Knowledge Bases